Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (e) Immigration status?

-Immigration status can be checked, as the employer must issue a work permit for the employee and it will affect some tax and national security payments.
+Immigration status can be checked, as the employer must issue a work permit for the employee who is neither a citizen nor a resident of Israel, to be able to employ the employee legally and it will also affect some tax and national security payments.

 (f) Social media?